-Apart from Portugal, Spain, and Hispanic American countries, there are other nations where Spanish is used by the majority of the population even though it isn’t the official language.
+Apart from Spain and Hispanic American countries, there are other nations where Spanish is used by the majority of the population even though it isn’t the official language.

 Here we present you three options for your future travels.